HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Changing the pH of Your Soil

 Soil chemistry and biology is both simple and complex.
 Thus, changing the pH can be simple or complex.
 If your soil is too acidic, a common way to raise the pH is by adding lime.
 Lime is short for limestone.
-But there are different kinds of lime.
-If it is too alkaline, one common method is by applying sulfur.
-But there are also different kinds of sulfur.
+There are multiple type of lime available to home gardeners.
+You can learn more about the different types by clicking here.
+If soil is too alkaline, one common method to lower the pH is by applying sulfur.
+There are also different kinds of sulfur.
 To know how much to add, and of what kinds of lime or sulfur, you need to test the pH of your soil.
 Adding too much can cause imbalances.
 A basic rule to follow is to start by adding a little and retesting year to year.
+Be aware it takes the work of the microbes and time to break down the lime and sulfur in order to alter the pH of the soil.
+You may have to do this annually until you reach the desired level of pH!

 A soil test, which measures more than pH, is the best way to determine what your soil needs.
 Click here to learn more about how to do a soil test.